lawpatch/au-ip_license/README.md

 Licensing intellectual property is a technical area.
 If you want to draft a licence and make its characteristics clear, you end up with a lot of formulaic language.
 Lawpatch licences allow you to cut this clutter out of your contracts.

-There are two Lawpatch intelletual property licence positions: expansive and restrictive.
+There are two Lawpatch intellectual property licence positions: expansive and restrictive.
 Instructions on how to use them are below.

 ### Expansive licence

-The expansive licence creates a starting point that is good for the person **receving** the licence.
+The expansive licence creates a starting point that is good for the person **receiving** the licence.
 The parties can then customise add restrictions explicitly, to shift the balance back toward the person giving the licence.
 If they do not add any restrictions, then the most expansive characteristics automatically apply.

 The example below assumes the use of the LawPatch clause <a href="https://github.com/lawpatch/lawpatch-docs" target="_blank">here</a>.